Positional talipes is where a baby’s foot turns inwards and downwards. It is sometimes known as talipes equinovarus (TEV).

 Causes of positional talipes

-The condition is thought to be caused by the position of the baby in the mother’s uterus during pregnancy.
+The condition is thought to be caused by the position of the baby in the uterus during pregnancy.

 It is not caused by problems with the bones in their foot and will not cause any problems with walking.

-A baby with a positional talipes on one or both feet should also have a hip examination.
-This is because babies with talipes are more at risk of having torticollis, hip dysplasia and scoliosis.
+A baby with a positional talipes on 1 or both feet should also have a hip examination.

 Diagnosis of positional talipes